winglang/playground/src/tutorials/05-tutorial.md

     b.put("latest.txt", m);
 });
 ```
 2. Invoke the Function and check out your new application state.
-(Hint: click on the Bucket :))
+(Hint: click the Bucket 😊)